 Note: "81.5 million Americans have considered adoption.
 If 1 in 500 of these adults adopted, every waiting child in foster care would have a permanent family.
 Every year, about 23,000 children age out of foster care without finding a permanent family." (link)

 Learn More: Who Adopts?
-Characteristics of Women and Men Who Have Adopted Children // The Costs of Adopting: A Factsheet for Families // Discount Babies // Surprising Facts You May Not Know About Adoption // Should Adoption Be a Reproductive Right?
+Characteristics of Women and Men Who Have Adopted Children // How Much Does it Cost to Adopt a Baby? // Discount Babies // Surprising Facts You May Not Know About Adoption // Should Adoption Be a Reproductive Right?

 6. WHY THIS IS NOT POLITICAL